luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **7 July** Stanley-Cowley: It would be best if we could avoid a congress at all given 'our practical power will be exceedingly small'.

-## 8 July In conversation Count Seherr-Thoss, a Hungarian exile, Bismarck said, 'They took me for a Junker, a reactionary... with the king they denounced me as a secret democrat... this fight has cost.

-me my nervous strength, my vitality.
+**8 July** In conversation Count Seherr-Thoss, a Hungarian exile, Bismarck said, 'They took me for a Junker, a reactionary... with the king they denounced me as a secret democrat... this fight has cost me my nervous strength, my vitality.
 But I have beaten them all, all' smashed his fist on the table.
 (JS —says wrongly this was August.
 OP1,p316.)
 EF: a few days later, the Count was imprisoned by the Austrians and Prussia threatened to shoot hostages unless he was released.
 (GW,VII.139, p140)

 **8 July** Benedetti (stuck in Berlin) telegrammed Drouyn that Prince Henry VII (sometimes referred to as Prince Reuss) would arrive in Paris on 10th with a letter from Wilhelm for Napoleon.
 WAF suggests this was intended by Bismarck to buy time for him to sort out Austria without French interference.